-Interviewers undergo retraining on the collection of measurements, at the time of each annual module change.
-They must pass a certification assessment before being permitted to deliver the survey in field.
-The assessment is administered by a nurse and includes the measuring of children.
+Interviewers undergo retraining on the collection of measurements at the time of each annual module change.
+They must pass a certification assessment before being permitted to deliver the survey in the field.
+The assessment is administered by a nurse and includes an assessment of the interviewers' ability to measure children.